Healthy Living Within Arm’s Reach

 Added a dedicated Education section in the bottom navigation for casual browsing

-Eventually, the client aimed to scale up this section to include content that is both educational and could allow users to earn supplemental funding for healthy food within the app.
-Having various ways to access this content will get users additional funding and food faster.
+Eventually, the client hoped to expand the functionality to allow users to earn supplemental funding for healthy food by completing specific tasks, such as reading educational content.
+So, having various ways to access this content would help users access additional funding and food faster.

 Users moved quickly through the sign-up flow without reading the content

-Instinctual reactions were to close out of orientation tooltips
+Instinctual reactions were to close out the orientation tooltips

 Layouts felt crowded and very text-heavy